Peter H. Dana, Ph.D.

 TEACHING APPOINTMENTS

-Research Fellow, Department of Geography, University of Texas at Austin.
-2000 to present.
+Research Fellow.
+Department of Geography, University of Texas at Austin.
+2001 to 2013 (retired).

-Lecturer, Department of Geography, University of Texas at Austin.
-2000 to present.
-Courses: Contemporary Cultural Geography, Computer Cartography, Introduction to Remote Sensing, The Geographer’s Craft, Introduction to Geographic Information Systems, Computer Applications in Geography, Geographic Information Science and Society, Geographic Information Science and GPS.
+Contemporary Cultural Geography, Computer Cartography, Maps and Map Interpretation, Introduction to Remote Sensing, The Geographer’s Craft, Introduction to Geographic Information Science, Computer Applications in Geography.
+GIS and Society, GIS and the Global Positioning System, Spatial Data and Analysis.

-Assistant Instructor, Department of Geography University of Texas at Austin.
-1995-1997.
-Courses: Computer Cartography, Maps and Map Interpretation.
+Assistant Instructor, Department of Geography, University of Texas at Austin 1995-1999.

 PATENTS